sansha/PX4-Autopilot/docs/en/advanced_config/parameter_reference.md

 Battery 1 Voltage ADC Channel.

 This parameter specifies the ADC channel used to monitor voltage of main power battery.
 A value of -1 means to use the board default.
-A value of -2 disables analog monitoring.
-This is useful when the FMU supports both analog and digital voltage monitoring and you want to use digital monitoring exclusively.

 Reboot | minValue | maxValue | increment | default | unit
 --- | --- | --- | --- | --- | ---